dchesbro/xterm-addon-local-echo/README.md

 - **Full navigation for multi-line commands:** Navigate within and edit all lines of the multi-line commands.
 - **History:** Access previous commands using the `up` and `down` arrow keys.
 - **Paste text:** Paste commands or other text using `cmd+v`.
-- **Tab completion:** Auto-complete commands using the `tab` key with support for adding user defined tab completion callback functions.
+- **Tab completion:** Auto-complete commands using the `tab` key with support for adding user defined tab completion callback functions, now works with multi-word commands!

 **Note:** Crossed out features are completely or partially implemented, but disabled because of bugs related to cursor position on multi-line commands.